 Swimming with Whale Sharks in Oslob

 Do you love fish?
 No problem if you don’t.
 I don’t fancy fishes too.
-However, swimming with GIGANTIC fishes is a totally different thing altogether, and many would even think of such experience as a bucket list item.
-It sure gave me a beautiful memory that would stay with me for a very long time.
+However, swimming with GIGANTIC fishes is a different thing altogether.
+Many would probably include such an activity in their travel bucket list.

 Oslob was located 4 hours away from Cebu city by bus.
 We woke up at 3am so as to reach Oslob by 6 or 7am.
 This was said to be the ideal time to swim with whale sharks as water would be “crystal clear” and the place wouldn’t be that crowded.